Ganyu-Studios/stelle-music/README.md

 - **AUTOCOMPLETE**: Stelle will display track results based on your search.
 - **CONTROL**: Stelle provides a necessary (*that I consider*) control over the music.

+* Want to see more?
+Here's an [invitation](https://discord.com/oauth2/authorize?client_id=1241085977544359968&permissions=36793344&integration_type=0&scope=bot+applications.commands) so you can use the bot.

 ## 📝 License

 Copyright © 2024 [Ganyu Studios](https://github.com/Ganyu-Studios).